 - VisualSVN Server 3.4 and later: run the Test-SvnRepository PowerShell cmdlet.

-- VisualSVN Server 3.4 and later: run the svnadmin verify tool in the Windows Command Prompt (cmd.exe).
+- VisualSVN Server 3.3 and earlier: run the svnadmin verify tool in the Windows Command Prompt (cmd.exe).
 See the article KB13: Using Subversion command-line tools with VisualSVN Server for more information.

 Note that in case of discovery of repository corruptions, it is strongly advised to restore the repository from backup before going any further.
 Although the corrupted repositories can be successfully moved to a new server in their current state and get restored later on, preliminary repair is far more preferable.